Table of Contents

 Compare Against Published Leaderboard

 BFCL publishes scores for major models.
-Run your tests and compare:
+Run your evaluations and compare:

 Model Simple Parallel Multiple Multi-turn Overall